Gay, trans Brazilians pummeled by coronavirus economic crisis

-MEXICO CITY/RIO DE JANEIRO, June 28 (Thomson Reuters Foundation) - O ne in four unemployed gay and trans Brazilians has lost their job recently during the coronavirus outbreak, a survey released on Sunday found, showing the joblessness among LGBT+ Brazilians almost double the nation’s overall rate.
+MEXICO CITY/RIO DE JANEIRO (Thomson Reuters Foundation) - One in four unemployed gay and trans Brazilians has lost their job recently during the coronavirus outbreak, a survey released on Sunday found, showing the joblessness among LGBT+ Brazilians almost double the nation’s overall rate.

 Four in 10 LGBT+ people, and more than half of transgender people, said they would not be able to survive without income for more than a month, according to the survey from advocacy group #VoteLGBT.